sanyamgoel10/Assisted_ML/README.md

 Numerical and Categorical column types in dataset are automatically detected using some internal processes.<br><br>

 For Clustering, K-Means Clustering is used.<br>
-For Regression, Linear Regression iis used.<br>
+For Regression, Linear Regression is used.<br>
 For Clustering, Decision Tree and SVM are used and results are shown for better accuracy providing algorithm.

 ## Steps to Run: